ualsg/ualsg.netlify.app/content/opportunities/application-guide.md

 Feel free to have a look at our website and recent papers, and think of a common overlap or complementary research direction, which will ensure a mutually beneficial research visit.
 Potential contributions to our research group are also relevant, as visiting fellowships should be a two-way relationship.
 Every year, we have bandwidth and space to accept only a few visiting researchers.
-Thus, we prefer to prioritise those who work on research that is closely aligned with our activities, and ensure a complementary fit and contribution to our projects and team, and at the same time making sure that you get the most of such a visit for your academic trajectory.
+Thus, we prefer to prioritise those who work on research that is closely aligned with our activities, and ensure a complementary fit and contribution to our projects and team (and vice-versa), and at the same time making sure that you get the most of such a visit for your academic trajectory.

-The academic expectations are more or less listed above, but most importantly, we expect a committed and full integration in our group and a matching project.
+The academic expectations are more or less listed above, but most importantly, we expect a committed and full integration in our group and an idea of a project that matches our agenda.

-If you are interested in spending some time with us, [contact us](/#contact).
-From a prospective visiting scholar, we expect at least the following information and materials: brief proposal (1-2 pages) aligned with our group, CV, desired time period of the stay, and funding scheme.
+If you are interested in spending some time with us, [contact us](/#contact) with the following information and materials: brief proposal (1-2 pages) aligned with our group, CV, desired time period of the stay, and funding scheme.

-Unfortunately, NUS does not have funding schemes to support incoming visiting scholars, and most of our visitors have been supported by their home universities or other funding schemes.
+Unfortunately, NUS does not have funding schemes to support incoming visiting scholars, and most of our visitors have been supported by their home universities, foreign government schemes, or other funding programmes.

-Visiting scholars who are students need to be enrolled at NUS as [non-graduating students](https://www.nus.edu.sg/registrar/academic-information-policies/non-graduating).
+Visiting scholars who are students need to be enrolled at NUS as [non-graduating students](https://www.nus.edu.sg/registrar/academic-information-policies/non-graduating), which will organise their residence permit in Singapore for longer stays.

 ## Research assistants and research fellows (postdocs)